Medicare Supplement Plan N

 Who Is Selling Plan N?

-Aetna – With Aetna, you can enjoy a very customer friendly experience.
-They specialize in convenience, making it easy to file a claim or navigate their online resources.
+With Aetna, you can enjoy a very customer-friendly experience.
+They specialize in inconvenience, making it easy to file a claim or navigate their online resources.
 They’ll help you find a healthcare facility near you that is part of their network, and they offer member perks that give their plans real value.

-Mutual of Omaha – This insurer has been offering Medicare plans since they first became available, and they have excellent customer service and competitive rates.
-Mutual of Omaha is also known for their financial stability, so you can expect them to keep similar rates from year to year and should only see minor price increases.
+This insurer has been offering Medicare plans since they first became available, and they have excellent customer service and competitive rates.
+Mutual of Omaha is also known for its financial stability, so you can expect them to keep similar rates from year to year and should only see minor price increases.